A message from Eddie

 First things first: What’s the meaning behind the name insidesweat?

-insidesweat isn't about beasting our bodies until we cant walk anymore.
-Sweat happens as a result of motion, this can happen through any form of exercise.
+Importantly, insidesweat isn't about pushing our bodies to the limit until we can't walk anymore.
+Sweat, in this context, is a natural outcome of motion, achievable through various forms of exercise.

 What is your mission with insidesweat?